iron-io/docs/worker/reference/api/index.md

 ## Responses

-All responses are in JSON with a Content-Type of “application/json”.
-Your requests should all contain an “Accept: application/json” header to accommodate the responses.
+All responses are in JSON with a Content-Type of "application/json".
+Your requests should all contain an "Accept: application/json" header to accommodate the responses.

 ### Status Codes